-We are fortunate to have 25 rugby coaches at the College, all of whom have RFU coaching qualifications ranging from levels 1 to 4.
-Three are currently involved in coaching Harlequins School of Rugby and county rugby.
+We are fortunate to have a team of highly skilled and experienced rugby coaches at the College, all of whom have RFU coaching qualifications ranging from levels 1 to 4.

 Will Green (Gonville 1992) England, Wasps, Leinster